yurafox/BrainWare/README.md

 The only requirement is that it returns the list of orders and that it meets your standards!

+Fork this project to your personal repo and commit all your changes to that branch.

 ## Changes for Running Locally

 Update the connection string in the class <project root>\Web\Infrastructure\Database.cs.